t-p/microblog/README.markdown

 change into the microblog directory and install all the other gems using bundle
 $ bundle install

-no you should be set to start the application
+now you should be set to start the application
 $ rails server

 you cat look at my rspec stuff via